joshuaSweetkindSinger/table_io/README.md

 ## Pipes
 All file processing is done with pipes.
-See `pipe.rb'.
+See `pipe.rb`.
 Readers, writers, and other stream processors are chained together in order to transform an initial input file into an altered, filtered version of the file in another format, with each processor in the chain performing a single task.
 Such a chain is called a "pipe", and the readers and writers defined